dluciv/dotfiles/README.md

 # dotfiles

 My pretty garbaged `.files`.
-In no way an example of what normal people settings should look like, rather and example of how things should not be done.
+By no means an example of how the settings of a normal man should look, rather an example of how they should not.